guiand888/ansible-collection-workstation_bootstrap/roles/packages/README.md

 # packages

-An Ansible role to install a specified list of packages on your workstation.
+An Ansible role to install a specified list of packages on your workstation with individual package progress display.

 ## Requirements